Albert0i/jest-course/JJSR.md

 ```

 #### Prologue
 Real world issues become increasingly complicated when multiple parties are involved.
-While tools of various kind are envisaged and applied ingeniously to solve problem of a kind independently, combining and working together is quite another thing.
+While tools are envisaged and applied ingeniously to solve problem of a kind independently, combining and working together is quite another thing.

-The basic idea here is to showcase the tying up of various packages.
+The idea here is to showcase the tying up of packages.

 #### I. Server setup